hidayetzadeyusif-cell/true-links/README.md

 TrueLinks addresses this by:
 * Revealing the actual destination URL
 * Highlighting common risk indicators
-* presenting results in a clear, understandable UI
+* Presenting results in a clear, understandable UI
 No clicks required, just hover.

 ## Key Features